zac-heisey/murray-lampert/_posts/2019-10-11-fall-home-improvement-guide.md

 ---
+layout: blocks
 title: Fall Home Improvement Guide
 date: 2019-10-11 00:00:01 Z
 categories:
 - Home DIY Tips
 - Guides
-featured-image: "/v1601138428/murray-lampert/v3/testimonials-bg.png"
-excerpt: While we enjoy a mild Fall climate in San Diego, you shouldn't ignore those seasonal home improvement projects in preparation for colder weather.
+description: While we enjoy a mild Fall climate in San Diego, you shouldn't ignore those seasonal home improvement projects in preparation for colder weather.
 Check out our Fall Home Improvement Guide.
-author: Gregg Cantor
-layout: post

 ---

 While we enjoy a mild fall climate in San Diego, that doesn't mean you should ignore those seasonal home improvement projects to get your indoor and outdoor spaces ready for the colder months ahead.